Updates, commentary, training and advice on immigration and asylum law

 Are asylum withdrawals really a “decision”?

 Since the start of 2023 there has been a huge increase in withdrawals of asylum claims.
-This process seems to have targeted Albanians.
-Of 6,068 asylum withdrawals in the first quarter of 2023, 4,386 of them — almost three quarters — were by Albanians.
+This process seems to have targeted Albanians with 14,371 withdrawn claims from this group over 2023 and 2024, out of a total of 44,111.

-That proportion has dropped this year although it remains significant.
-Up to the end of September 2024 2,831 of the 11,450 withdrawn claims were from Albanians.
-In second place was India with 2,174 withdrawn claims, then Bangladesh (724), Brazil (583), Georgia (473), Nepal (367), Pakistan (363), Vietnam (336), Iraq (281) and Egypt (255).
-What we don’t know is how many withdrawn claims are subsequently being reinstated, although we have seen some successful legal challenges (for example this Albanian case and this decision by the Asylum Support Tribunal).
+That proportion dropped in 2024 although it remains significant.
+In 2024 3,633 of the 17,810 withdrawn claims were from Albanians.
+The next highest was India with 3,257 withdrawn claims, then Vietnam (1,835) and Brazil (995).
+What we don’t know is how many withdrawn claims are subsequently being reinstated, although we have seen some successful legal challenges (for example this Albanian case and this decision by the Asylum Support Tribunal.

 A National Audit Office report in June 2023 revealed that many of these ‘withdrawals’ were actually what lawyers call non-compliance refusals: the asylum seeker failed to return a form on time, did not turn up to an appointment or something like that.
 Some asylum seekers may genuinely have deliberately disappeared.
 But experience suggests the Home Office is bad at logging changes of address, posts things to the wrong address anyway and that a certain proportion of these decisions will turn out to be wrong.

 This creates a significant long term problem.
 Many of those treated as ‘withdrawn’ will still be in the UK and will resurface.
-They may lodge a judicial review of the withdrawal decision if they think it was a mistake by the Home Office or otherwise will make a fresh claim for asylum.
+They may lodge a judicial review of the withdrawal decision, or an appeal to the Asylum Support Tribunal where appropriate, if they think it was a mistake by the Home Office or otherwise they will make a fresh claim for asylum.
 They will become complex cases and will take additional resources to process.
 The Home Office may be making more work for itself in the long run by trying to hit its short-term targets.
 This would be entirely typical behaviour by the department.

 What happens to all the newly recognised refugees?

-Over 60,000 grants of asylum were made between in the year ending September 2024.
+Over 46,720 grants of asylum were made in 2024.
 All of those newly recognised refugees moved from being supported by the Home Office to either standing on their own two feet or being supported by their local authority.
 Or they fell through the gap and ended up homeless.

-After several years of enforced unemployment, it is no surprise if only a small percentage manage to find a job in the short space of time the Home Office gives them between issuing their new immigration papers and evicting them from their asylum accommodation.
+After several years of enforced unemployment, it is no surprise if only a small percentage manage to find a job in the short space of time the Home Office gives them between issuing their new immigration papers (or eVisa as is now the case) and evicting them from their asylum accommodation.

-Even where the full 28 days is given it is impossible to find a job, be paid and find accommodation in that time.
-It also makes it very hard to get support from the relevant local authority.
+Refugees are given 28 days between being issued their immigration papers and being evicted from their asylum accommodation.
+It is impossible to find a job, be paid and find accommodation in that time.
+The short timescale also makes it very hard to get support from the relevant local authority.
 As a result, local authorities are finding themselves having to accommodate thousands of refugees at basically no notice.

-The recent announcement of a pilot to double this period to 56 days is therefore welcome news, although the Home Office does seem be tying it to the eVisa roll-out, which has not been going very smoothly to say the least, and sorting out access to that is likely to eat into at least some of those 56 days.
+The current pilot to double this period to 56 days is therefore welcome news, although the Home Office does seem be tying it to the eVisa roll-out, which has not been going very smoothly to say the least, and sorting out access to that is likely to eat into at least some of those 56 days.

 Local authorities need urgent funding.
 Central government should allow refugees to find jobs if they’ve been waiting for longer than six months, permanently give them a longer notice period before evicting them from asylum accommodation and offer an integration package, for example including language and career training.